TheoBueno/MERN_stack_Frontend/README.md

 ## <a name="inst"></a> Installation Guidelines & Available Scripts:
 Firstly, make sure to fork or copy both the [frontend](https://github.com/TheoBueno/MERN_stack_Frontend) and [backend](https://github.com/TheoBueno/MERN_stack_Backend) from their Git Repositories.\
 We recommend keeping both within the same directory in your computer for easy access.
 If using VS Code it's ideal to open the containing directory to view the entirety of the project.

+### `Database`
+Make sure to create a MongoDB database for this project.
+You will need it to be set up before the project is fully functional.
+You can set it up using MongoDB Desktop while in development, but using [MDB Atlas](https://www.mongodb.com/docs/atlas/getting-started/) is easy, starts free and cloud based, making it easy for deployment.\
+You also use [MDB Compass](https://www.mongodb.com/products/tools/compass) or [Studio 3T](https://studio3t.com/) as Free GUIs to manage the database from your desktop.

 ### `Backend Dev`
 Once you have a copy both repos in your computer, you will need to create a '.env' file, with the following lines: